 2. The Article Directory Link Builders

 Article directories used to be awesome for SEO—that is, until Google caught on to the scheme.
-With article directories, you used to be able to pop out an article filled with fluff, submit it, and see it published all over the web with links pointing back to your site.
+With article directories, you used to be able to pop out an article filled with fluff, submit it, and see it published all over the web with high quality backlinks pointing back to your site.
 However, Google now checks against duplicate content, making the tactic completely useless, or even counterproductive.
 If your link building company uses article directories, ditch them now.
 It’s a one-way ticket to a penalty from Google.

 3. The Link Swappers.